bem-archive/bem-articles/borschik/borschik.en.md

 ```

 ### «Total freeze»
-As you see below Borschik can freeze only those files which are linked from the processed files.
+As you see below borschik can freeze only those files which are linked from the processed files.
 But we may have cases when we have no links, for example dynamic JS modules loading with [RequireJS](http://www.requirejs.org/)
 In this case it will be useful to freeze all files in directory.
-Borschik has a subcommand `borschik freeze` which freezes all files in the specified directory
+borschik has a subcommand `borschik freeze` which freezes all files in the specified directory
 according to the `.borschik` configuration
 ```sh
 $ borschik freeze \